apollographql/vscode-graphql/.changeset/five-houses-doubt.md

 "vscode-apollo": patch
 ---

-Fix "Run in Studio" gutter action

-- update URL for studio graphs
-- for local graphs, only show the action if an endpoint is configured
+Only show "Run in Studio" gutter action for local graphs if an endpoint is configured.